What a Manicurist / Nail Technician Does

 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all eligible graduates of the Manicuring program.
+Here at Dorsey School of Beauty, we offer career services assistance to all completers of the Manicuring program, however, job placement is not guaranteed by Dorsey School of Beauty.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is also worth noting that according to the US Department of Labor, Bureau of Labor Statistics, employment of manicurists and pedicurists is projected to grow 10% from 2014 to 2024, which is faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of manicurists and pedicurists is projected to grow 9% from 2014 to 2024.b
+It is also worth noting that according to the US Department of Labor, Bureau of Labor Statistics, employment of manicurists and pedicurists is projected to grow 13% from 2016 to 2026, which is faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of manicurists and pedicurists is projected to grow 9% from 2014 to 2024.b

 How much can I expect to make as a Manicurist?